The Black Stranger: "Swords of the Red Brotherhood"

 As noted above, when the original Conan version of his story failed to find a publisher, Howard re-wrote "The Black Stranger" as "Swords of the Red Brotherhood" by placing it in a historical background of 17th century America.
 In this version, the location is moved to the Pacific shore of Central America, and Conan becomes the Irish pirate Black Terence Vulmea.
 Howard regarded Conan's Cimmerians as the ancestors of the Irish people and other Celts.
 The exile Zingaran, Lady Belesa, becomes a French noblewoman named Francoise d'Chastillon, the rival Zingaran and Barachan pirates become respectively French and English, the Picts become Native Americans (which they already resembled in the original), and the Treasure of Tranicos becomes the Treasure of Montesuma.
-The main differences with the original are a reduction of the supernatural element and that in the ending of this version, Black Vulmea is not offered any throne and is quite content to remain a pirate captain.
+Another difference with the original is a reduction of the supernatural element.

 In both the original and this adaptation, the Cimmerian/Irish pirate protagonist is highly chivalrous.
 He saves the damsel in distress at considerable risk to himself, giving her as a parting gift a fortune in gemstones; big enough to have a comfortable wealthy life in Zingara/France.
 He asks for no sexual favors in return.